 The nutrition, dietetics and sensory sciences master's degree program requires 30-35 credit hours of coursework depending on which option (thesis, report or coursework only) is selected.
-Specific requirements for each option can be found on the College of Human Ecology website.
+Specific requirements for each option can be found on the College of Health and Human Sciences website.

 Minimum Coursework Requirements

 FNDH 880 - Graduate Seminar in Human Nutrition (1 credit)

 FNDH 898 - Master's Report *Required for report option only

 FNDH 899 - Master's Thesis *Required for thesis option only